yvanlebras/website/_events/2017-09-04-primer-rna-seq-workshop-de-stairs.md

 Please note: Due to limited capabilities, your attendance is pending until final acceptance of your poster.
 Afterwards you will be charged to pay the registration fee.

-See workshop announcement <a href="http://destair.bioinf.uni-leipzig.de/event/de-stair-1-workshop/" target="_blank">here</a>.
+See workshop announcement <a href="http://destair.bioinf.uni-leipzig.de/event/de-stair-1-workshop/" target="_blank" rel="noopener">here</a>.